 Here’s our guide to finding Noosa’s best waves.

-The four kilometres of stunning point and beach breaks from north Sunshine Beach, around the Noosa National Park headland, up to the Noosa River Mouth, makes up the 10th World Surfing Reserve, an international program which identifies and preserves outstanding waves, surf zones and surrounding environments.
+The four kilometres of stunning point and beach breaks from north Sunshine Beach, around the Noosa National Park headland, up to the Noosa River Mouth, makes up the 10th World Surfing Reserve, as designated by the international program that identifies and preserves outstanding waves, surf zones and surrounding environments.
 This designation recognises the unique and protected nature of Noosa's oceans and surf spots.

 Walk the coastal track through the Noosa National Park and discover the pristine white sandy beaches and iconic point breaks of Tea Tree Bay, Granite Bay and Alexandria Bay.
 Or jump in the water at National - a favourite launching pad for surfers wanting to ride the long point breaks all the way back to Main Beach.